 Network members meet monthly to share and learn from each other in how best to "move forward" with their business, their social action enterprise.
-Members learn how to ensure that their Death Doula practice is of the highest quality and aligns with the core principles and values of the death doula role, that of helper and support.
+Members learn how to ensure that their Death Doula practice is of the highest quality and aligns with the core principles and values of the death doula role, and scope of practice.

-Being a member of the DDON Network provides not only shared tools, resources & best practices but more importantly connection, empathy & support on our unique journeys.
+Being a member of the network provides not only shared tools, resources & best practices but more importantly connection, empathy & support on our unique journeys.

-The DDON has provided me with so many learning resources, networking opportunities and a wonderful support system of like minded individuals.
-Every aspect of DDON helps me to best advocate, educate and empower my local community.
+The network has provided me with so many learning resources, networking opportunities and a wonderful support system of like minded individuals.
+Every aspect of the network helps me to best advocate, educate and empower my local community.